kads-servin/GCP-RD/README.md

 # CUSTOM NETWORK AND VIRTUAL MACHINE SCRIPT

-This terraform repository create a virtual machine with his network and subnet. also in the startup install cowsay and save the output in a file
+This terraform repository create a virtual machine with his network and subnet.
+Also in the startup install cowsay and save the output in a file

 ## Compatibility